mvolkmann/blog/src/zig.md

 by preceding their return type with `!`.
 They can optionally specify an error set before the `!` that describes the possible errors that can be returned.
-If no error set is specified, the compiler determines the possible errors from the function body.
+If no error set is specified, the compiler infers the possible errors from the function body.

 The following code demonstrates defining a function